 The Architectural Heritage Fund offer a Heritage Impact Fund.

 Traditional building – Investment is also being used to support, develop and promote Scotland's traditional building skills and the use of traditional building materials.
 Historic Environment Scotland has helped to develop new specialist vocational qualifications and launched the Traditional Building Health Check scheme in partnership with CITB - Construction Skills Scotland.
 This will introduce independent inspections to identify issues with traditional buildings, which will benefit the repair and maintenance market through using appropriately skilled and qualified contractors.

 Our Place in Time (2014), is the first Historic Environment strategy for Scotland, setting out a vision, definition and desired outcomes for our rich historic environment.
 It provides a framework within which organisations can work together to achieve these positive outcomes.
-Good progress is being made by the sector in delivering OPiT is described in the Our Place in Time annual reports.
+The progress being made by the sector in delivering OPiT is described in the Our Place in Time annual reports.

-The Historic Environment Scotland Policy Statement (2019) is a policy for the historic environment in Scotland.
+The Historic Environment Policy for Scotland (2019) is a policy for the historic environment in Scotland.
 This replaces the Historic Environment Scotland Policy Statement (2016).